Britain's bookmakers see Obama returning to White House

 British bookmakers offer political betting as a niche sideline to more lucrative wagers on sports like horse racing and soccer.
 They take bets from around the globe - although not from the United States where such gambling is prohibited.

-Two weeks before the November 6 election, Obama was 2/5 favorite with Ladbrokes, meaning a punter would have to gamble 5 pounds ($17.6) to win 2 pounds.
+Two weeks before the Nov.
+6 election, Obama was 2/5 favourite with Ladbrokes, meaning a punter would have to gamble 5 pounds ($17.6) to win 2 pounds.
 Romney would offer a better return at odds of 15/8, allowing gamblers to win almost double what they wager.

 Online gambling exchange Betfair, which cuts out the middleman by matching bets directly between gamblers, gives Obama a 66 percent chance of victory, to 34 percent for his Republican challenger.